It’s 2:30 in the afternoon and Central Coast tattoo parlour owner Lisa Yeomans apologises for being late for our interview.

 According to Miss Yeomans, the generally dry weather and an increase in urban development over the past few years have seen an increase in the number of callouts she receives to rescue injured kangaroos from the side of the road.

-AAMI spokesperson James Spence backed this up, saying the insurer was expecting drought conditions across much of Australia to likely lead to an increase in kangaroos being near roads as they seek out available food.
+An AAMI spokesperson backed this up, saying the insurer was expecting drought conditions across much of Australia to likely lead to an increase in kangaroos being near roads as they seek out available food.

-Recent figures released by AAMI show 83% of all collisions with animals from March 2018 to February 2019 were with kangaroos, making them the most at-risk animals when it comes to being hit by cars.
+Figures released by AAMI show 83% of all collisions with animals in one year (March 2018 to February 2019) were with kangaroos, making them the most at-risk animals when it comes to being hit by cars.